MQLib/MQLib/Cloud/README.md

 You will need to install several pieces of software on your system to interface with AWS:

- * Python version 2.7 should be installed
+ * Python version 2.7 or 3.7 should be installed
  * If you do not already have the Python package manager `pip` installed, install it by following the instructions [on the pip website](https://pip.pypa.io/en/latest/installing.html).
- * Install required python packages with `sudo pip install paramiko` and `sudo pip install boto`.
-The `paramiko` package dependencies `ecdsa` and `pycrypto` should be automatically installed; if they are not follow the additional [paramiko installation instructions](http://www.paramiko.org/installing.html).
+ * Install required python packages with `sudo pip install paramiko` and `sudo pip install boto` (or, if appropriate for your system, `pip install paramiko` and `pip install boto`).

 ## Configuring an Amazon Web Services Account

 The first step is to set up an Amazon Web Services account:

- * Register for an account at [aws.amazon.com](https://aws.amazon.com) (registration will require credit card information).
+ * Register for an account at [aws.amazon.com](https://aws.amazon.com) (registration will require credit card information, and Amazon will perform a verification charge on your card).
+We recommend the free "Basic Plan" registration type.
  * Log in to the AWS console at [console.aws.amazon.com](https://console.aws.amazon.com).
- * Navigate to "Identity & Access Management"; click "Users" and "Create New Users", creating one new user with "Generate an access key for each user" checked.
+ * Navigate to "Identity & Access Management" (All services -> Security, Identity, & Compliance -> IAM); click "Users" and "Add User", creating one new user with "Programmatic access" checked.
+Do not give the user any permissions or tags, and select "Create user".
- * Click "Show User Security Credentials", which should show a "Access Key ID" value and a "Secret Access Key" value.
+ * You should now be able to see a "Access Key ID" value and a "Secret Access Key" value.
 Use these values to create a file located at `~/.boto` with the following format (filling in the *'s with the value from the user security credentials).
 ```
 [Credentials]
 aws_access_key_id = **************
 aws_secret_access_key = **************
 ```
  * From the console, navigate to "Identity & Access Management"; click "Users" and select the new user.
-Under "Inline Policies", click the text "click here" to add a new inline policy (you may need to click the arrow in the "Inline Policies" heading to display this text).
-Click "Custom Policy" and "Select", entering any policy name desired and the following policy (which grants the user full access to the account):
+Under "Permissions" select "Add inline policy".
+Within the "JSON" editor, enter the following policy (which grants the user full access to the account):
 ```
 {
   "Version": "2012-10-17",